open-sauced/docs/docs/community/welcome-to-the-community.md

 - Share your Contributions!
 We love to see what you're working on.
 Highlight your contributions on [OpenSauced](https://insights.opensauced.pizza/feed).
 - Open an issue or ask to be assigned to an existing issue on any of our [OpenSauced repositories](https://github.com/open-sauced).
-- Mentor new contributors in our [Discord](https://discord.gg/opensauced).
+- Share what you're working on, ask questions, or mentor new contributors in our [Discord](https://discord.gg/opensauced).

 ## Resources on Getting Started with Open Source
 - 📝 Check out our [Dev blog](https://dev.to/opensauced) where we provide resources for open-source contributors.